Danny Seigle

-Daniel Charles Seigle (born June 14, 1976) is a Filipino-American basketball coach and former professional basketball player.
+Daniel Charles Yadao Seigle (born June 14, 1976) is a Filipino-American basketball coach and former professional basketball player.
 He is the former head of basketball operations of the De La Salle Green Archers men's basketball team and a team consultant for the San Miguel Alab Pilipinas of the ASEAN Basketball League.
-He last played for the TNT KaTropa of the Philippine Basketball Association.
+He last played for the TNT KaTropa of the Philippine Basketball Association (PBA).
 He won the 1999 PBA Rookie of the Year and led San Miguel to six championships (out of a total of eight) during his career.
 He is also a two-time member of the Philippine national basketball team.

 Amateur career

-Seigle starred for his high school basketball team, leading them to winning 59 consecutive games and a state title.
-He then joined the Wagner College Seahawks after being recruited by coach Tim Capstraw.
+Seigle starred for his high school basketball team, Carbondale Area Chargers leading them to winning 59 consecutive games and a state title.
+He then joined the Wagner Seahawks after being recruited by coach Tim Capstraw.
 Seigle became a two-time Northeast Conference first-team selection for the Seahawks.
 Closing his college career with scoring 20-plus points in nine of his final ten games, he finished sixth in Wagner's all-time scoring list, with 1,652 total points scored, and also in the top ten all-time for field goals, 3-pointers and free throws.